gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

-# Stroom HOWTO - Installation
+---
+title: "Installation"
+linkTitle: "Installation"
+#weight:
+date: 2021-07-12
+#tags:
+description: >
   This HOWTO is provided to assist users in setting up a number of different Stroom environments based on Centos 7.3 infrastructure.
+---

 ## Assumptions
 The following assumptions are used in this document.